-A traditional Korean syrup made by fermenting green plums (maesil) with sugar.
+A traditional Korean syrup made from green plums (maesil) and sugar.
 Naturally sweet, tangy, and rich in health benefits, this homemade syrup is perfect for summer drinks, tea, or as a flavorful sweetener.

 Wash the green plums: Rinse thoroughly to remove any dirt or residue.